dwinston/personal-site/content/posts/how-is-data-unification-different-than-data-fusion.md

 I propose that data unification is more conservative than data fusion -- it stops short of the lossy reduction often required for decision-support systems.

-From the Wikidpedia article on data fusion linked above:
+From the Wikipedia article on data fusion linked above:

 > ... data integration is used to describe the combining of data, whereas data fusion is integration followed by reduction or replacement.